AI Assisted Design System

 WHERE AI FELL SHORT

-Its first pass at component variants stacked them positionally — valid code, wrong architecture.
-I recognized it immediately because I'd seen what happens when variant structure doesn't reflect semantic intent.
+Its first pass at component variants stacked them positionally: valid code, wrong architecture.
+The problem was obvious immediately, because I'd seen what happens when variant structure doesn't reflect semantic intent.

 EXPERIENCE CORRECTED IT